kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### The good pull-request has a title worthy of the changelog

-Besides informing what the changes in the pull-request does - the title of your pull-request will be used in [the changelog](https://cookbook.kirby.design/home/changelog) to represent your changes!
+Besides informing what the changes in the pull-request does - the title of your pull-request will be used in [the changelog](https://cookbook.kirby.design/home/changelog) to represent your changes.
 ![](images/issue-title-to-changelog.png)

 So make the title descriptive - after writing the title, ask yourself if you would feel informed what the changes in the PR entail if you read it as part of a changelog.